Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Setup for and tests

 \subsection{Matching photometry and spectra}

-For every galaxy, I have a spectroscopic redshift from the LEGA-C catalogue and I only included a photometric band in the fit if the band FWHM is fully enclosed by the template's wavelength coverage at that redshift.
-I pre-computed the $\langle g_n(\lambda) \rangle_q$ and $\lambda_{q, n}$ in \autoref{eq:model_phot_approx} before the fits.
-For all filters I used the same photonic throughput file produced for the \textsc{eazy} code \citep{Brammer2008} and kindly made available online\footnote{Available from \url{https://github.com/gbrammer/eazy-photoz}}.
+I have a spectroscopic redshift for every galaxy from the \hbox{LEGA-C} catalogue.
+I only included photometric bands in the fit if their FWHM is fully enclosed by the template's wavelength coverage at that redshift.
+Before the \ppxf\ fits, I pre-computed the $\langle g_n(\lambda)\rangle_q$ and $\lambda_{q,n}$ in \autoref{eq:model_phot_approx}.
+I used the same photonic throughput file for all filters, produced for the \textsc{eazy} code \citep{Brammer2008} and available online\footnote{Available from \url{https://github.com/gbrammer/eazy-photoz}}.

-The spectroscopy was observed within slits of 1\arcsec, while the photometric observations are either measured within an aperture of 2\farcs1 \citep{Muzzin2013} or total magnitudes \citep{Weaver2022}.
-This implies that one cannot expect a matching of the flux levels without calibration.
-One should also keep in mind that in some cases, with a non-uniform stellar population, the photometric fluxes may correspond to a significantly different population that that sampled by the spectra.
-With this caveat in mind, for every galaxy, before the \ppxf\ fit, I computed synthetic photometric fluxes $\langle f_\lambda \rangle_q$ from the VIMOS spectra using \autoref{eq:band_integ}, for the subset of photometric bands contained within the VIMOS wavelength range.
-Then I multiplied the spectrum by a factor $\kappa$ to match it to the photometry in a least-squares sense.
-The factor $\kappa$ can be computed with the general linear-fitting relation \citep[e.g.][eq.~51]{Cappellari2008}
+Spectroscopy was observed within 1\arcsec\ slits, while photometric observations were either measured within a 2\farcs1 aperture \citep{Muzzin2013} or are total magnitudes \citep{Weaver2022}.
+This means that calibration is needed to match the flux levels of photometry and spectroscopy.
+It’s important to note that in some cases, the photometric fluxes may correspond to a different stellar population than that sampled by the spectra.
+With this in mind, I assumed that spectroscopy and photometry originate from a single spectral energy distribution and applied a constant scaling factor $\kappa$ to the spectrum $G^{\rm spec}(\lambda_p)$.
+This factor ensures that the synthetic photometry derived from the spectrum using filter transmission curves matches the observed LEGA-C photometry in bands covered by the spectroscopy.
+This step calibrates the overall normalization of the spectrum flux using photometry before starting the \ppxf\ fit.

+To match the VIMOS spectra to the photometry, before calling \ppxf, for every galaxy I first computed synthetic photometric fluxes $\langle f_\lambda \rangle_q$ from its VIMOS spectrum using \autoref{eq:band_integ}, for the subset of photometric bands (typically 7) contained within the VIMOS wavelength range.
+I then multiplied the spectrum by a factor $\kappa$ to minimise the $\chi^2$ between the synthetic and observed photometry, only for the few bands in common.
+It can be computed with the general analytic linear-fitting relation \citep[e.g.][eq.~51]{Cappellari2008}

 where the ``data'' vector $\mathbf{d}$ has elements $d_q=p_q/\Delta p_q$, the observed photometric fluxes $p_q$, divided by their uncertainties $\Delta p_q$ and the ``model'' vector $\mathbf{m}$ has elements $m_q=\langle f_\lambda \rangle_q/\Delta p_q$, the synthetic fluxes also divided by the data uncertainties.